-- Through ICEC's network-oriented global trusted partnerships, ICEC's Twinning programs provide sustainable and continuing education, training, and mentoring to professionals in resource-poor countries and to underserved regions in high-income countries.1 - ICEC encourages and supports interested practitioners early in their careers in participating in sustainable global cancer-care initiatives and provides senior cancer and healthcare professionals and retirees opportunities to engage and serve as mentors.2
+- ICEC leads the Smart Technology to Extend Lives with Linear Accelerators (Project STELLA), which seeks to transform radiation therapy to significantly improve treatment for millions of cancer patients around the world, particularly in underserved LMICs and underserved areas in high-income countries.
+Project STELLA is an ongoing collaboration of ICEC, CERN, the United Kingdom (UK) Science and Technology Facilities Council (STFC) and its Daresbury Laboratory and Hartree Centre in association with Lancaster University (UK). - Project STELLA serves as the umbrella program for ITAR-Innovative Technologies toward building Affordable and equitable global Radiotherapy capacity-the goal of which is to develop a more robust LINAC for LMICs.1 - Through ICEC's network-oriented global trusted partnerships, ICEC's Twinning programs provide sustainable and continuing education, training, and mentoring to professionals in resource-poor countries and to underserved regions in high-income countries.2 - ICEC encourages and supports interested practitioners early in their careers in participating in sustainable global cancer-care initiatives and provides senior cancer and health care professionals and retirees opportunities to engage and serve as mentors.3

-The International Network for Cancer Treatment and Research (INCTR) is an international nonprofit, NGO, with the mission to address the burden of cancer in developing countries.
-INTCR operates several programs that involve cooperation between their regional branches and offices (located in Brazil, Canada, Egypt, France, Nepal and the US and offices in Cameroon, India, Tanzania, and the United Kingdom) and institutions in LMICs.
+The International Network for Cancer Treatment and Research (INCTR) is an international nonprofit NGO whose mission is to address the burden of cancer in developing countries.
+INCTR operates several programs that involve cooperation between their regional branches and offices (located in Brazil, Canada, Egypt, France, Nepal, and the US and offices in Cameroon, India, Tanzania, and the UK) and institutions in LMICs.
 INCTR's programs include adult oncology, cancer registry, clinical research, foundation-building, palliative care, pathology, and pediatric oncology.

 Medical Physics for World Benefit (MPWB) supports activities to ensure the safe and effective use of physics and technology within the medical profession.
 The organization provides support on an as-needed basis to various entities, especially those in LMICs.
-For instance, MPWB3:
+For instance, MPWB4

 - Provides training, in-person and online, for various medical physics activities. - Provides educational webinars on issues of relevance to medical physicists. - Provides online mentoring support to medical physicists. - Provides an online forum to connect medical physicists from around the globe. - Provides support for under-resourced medical physicists in attending professional meetings. - Assists by responding to specific requests.
-Examples of support include the following: - the development of education programs such as master's degrees in medical physics; - advising on the recruitment process for temporary or full-time medical physics staff; and - advising on technical concerns in the purchase of new technologies, quality assurance or quality control of existing technologies, or on radiation safety-related issues.
+Examples of support include the following: - the development of education programs such as master's degrees in medical physics;